You are here: Home Air Quality Air Modeling Introduction to Air Quality Modeling

 Introduction to Air Quality Modeling

-Computer models are vital tools needed to predict how air quality in a region will be affected by economic and population growth and by emissions reductions resulting from federal, state, and local programs.
-Like all models of complex physical systems, the models used by the TCEQ have some uncertainties, but these models are recognized by EPA as one of the best tools available for developing plans to achieve clean air goals.
+Computer models are used to predict changes in air quality in a region.
+Like all models of complex physical systems, the models used by the TCEQ have some uncertainties, but these models are recognized by EPA as the best (or recommended) tools available for developing plans to achieve clean air goals.

 There are three critical parts in an air quality modeling process: